-Texas Auto Accident Laws and Resources
+Texas Auto Accident Laws

 From Dallas to Texarkana to San Antonio, Texas is replete with thousands of miles of roads that millions of Texans travel each year.
 Roads in Texas span from the south Texas Hill County to the panhandle and far out west to the Big Bend desert.

 More than 15 million drivers are licensed in Texas, with each averaging approximately 9,000 miles of driving per year.
 In this huge and populous state, there are plenty of car accidents.
 If you drive through Texas or live here, it is important to understand the laws and regulations of driving in the Lone Star State.

 Car accident statistics for 2016, according to the Texas Department of Transportation:

 - The number of car accident fatalities in 2016 was 3773, which was an increase of 5.45% to 3578 in 2015.